shortland/TaeJa-Bot/README.md

 With this system, the bot can provide more generalized and insightful view on data that would otherwise be near-impossible to classify from a straightup query of Blizzards API.

-Categorization and querying of Clan Tags, Player Names, Player Battle Tags are not possible with Blizzards API alone.
+Categorization and querying of Clan Tags, Player Names, Player Battle Tags are not possible with Blizzard's API alone.